About FRC Team 3100 – The Lightning Turtles

 Robotics is an after-school-based team program designed to teach students real-world technology-based and problem-solving skills.
 The program uses a combination of mentor-provided expertise as well as guidance, rules, and competitions provided by the international FIRST program.

-The FIRST program – in it’s 13th year – provides exceptional opportunities and over $50M in college scholarships otherwise inaccessible outside of FIRST.
+The FIRST program – in its 30th year – provides exceptional opportunities and over $80M in college scholarships otherwise inaccessible outside of FIRST.

 Impact on Our Members

 With Gracious Professionalism, fierce competition and mutual gain are not separate notions.
-Gracious professionals learn and compete like crazy, but treat one another with respect and kindness in the process.
-They avoid treating anyone like losers.
-No chest thumping tough talk, but no sticky-sweet platitudes either.
-Knowledge,
+Gracious professionals learn to become skilled competitors, but yet treat one another with respect, kindness, and sportsmanship in the process.
+It is all about humility, appreciation, and selflessness.

 In the long run, Gracious Professionalism is part of pursuing a meaningful life.
 One can add to society and enjoy the satisfaction of knowing one has acted with integrity and sensitivity.

 Coopertition produces innovation.
 At FIRST, Coopertition is displaying unqualified kindness and respect in the face of fierce competition.
 Coopertition is founded on the concept and a philosophy that teams can and should help and cooperate with each other even as they compete.

 Coopertition involves learning from teammates.
 It is teaching teammates, it is learning from Mentors, and it is managing and being managed.
 Coopertition means competing always, but assisting and enabling others when you can.